dustinsterk/dustinsterk.github.io/_posts/2022-05-18-track-addict-setup.md

 ## Post Video Production

-After your track session, you can sync the external USB video from the camera to the TrackAddict data using Race Render.
+After your track session, you can sync the external USB video from the camera to the TrackAddict data using RaceRender.
 From this you will have examples like the below with data overlayed on top of the video.
 Happy Tracking!

 [![](https://img.youtube.com/vi/i1e750pw5TE/0.jpg#center)](https://www.youtube.com/watch?v=i1e750pw5TE){:target="_blank"}